nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 # numd commands explanation

-In the code chunk below, we set settings and variables for executing this whole document.
+In the code block below, we set settings and variables for executing this whole document.

 ```nu
 $env.config.table.abbreviated_row_count = 100